spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/5-create-tasks-and-import-products-from-akeneo-to-sccos.md

 6. Paste the copied content into the *Input* field of the transformer tester on the right.
 6. Click **Run test**.
 The test is run for all the transformers in the outgoing connection.

-The product that will be imported to SCCOS, appears at the bottom of the transformer tester.
+The product that will be imported into SCCOS, appears at the bottom of the transformer tester.

 ![transformer-tester](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/data-exchange/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/create-tasks-and-import-products-from-akeneo-to-sccos/transformer-tester.png)